“Religious studies is accessible to candidates of any religious persuasion or none”

 The Religious Studies A-Level has three units:

 - Philosophy of religion which addresses philosophical issues and questions raised by religion and belief.
-These include arguments regarding the existence or non-existence of God, the nature and influence of religious experience and the problems of evil and suffering.
+These include arguments regarding the existence or non-existence of God, ancient phiolosophy, soul, mind and body, the nature and influence of religious experience and the problems of evil and suffering.

 - Developments in religious thought which provides an opportunity for the systematic study of the religious tradition of Islam.
-This includes exploration of beliefs, values and teachings, sources of wisdom and authority and practices that shape and express Islamic identity.
+This includes exploration of beliefs, prophecy and revelation, tradition, God is One, human destiny, Shari'a, Sufism, values and teachings, sources of wisdom and authority and practices that shape and express Islamic identity.

 Additional Entry Requirements